 Population and development in Africa

-Europe's neighbour Africa is the region with the world's fastest population growth.
-By 2050, 2.5 billion people will live on the continent, almost double today's figure of 1.3 billion.
-Rapid population growth is currently exacerbating many of the challenges facing African governments.
-However, with carefully targeted demographic policies, the countries on the continent not only have the opportunity to slow down population growth.
-They can also hope for a demographic dividend.
+Africa is not only Europe's neighbour, but also the world region with the strongest population growth.
+While 1.5 billion people live on the continent today, the African population is estimated to reach 2.5 billion by 2050.
+The rapid population growth is exacerbating many existing challenges in African countries.
+But with targeted international population policies, African governments not only have the opportunity to slow down their population growth.
+They can also hope for an economic upturn through a demographic dividend.

 A continent of demographic diversity